Conwentzia

 Conwentzia is a genus of net-winged insects belonging to the family Coniopterygidae or dustywings.
 Conwentzia species are present in most of Europe.

-These tiny insects, also known as waxwing lacewings or dustywing lacewings.
+These tiny insects are also known as waxwing lacewings or dustywing lacewings.
 They have only vestigial hindwings.
-Body and forewings are covered with whitish dust of waxy scales which the insect produces itself.
+Body and forewings are covered with whitish dust of waxy scales which the insect produces.
 Forewings are carried nearly side-by-side when at rest, like many other Neuroptera.

 To distinguish various species, an accurate study of the genitals by microscope is usually necessary.